-Who and how many will benefit from activity (estimate # of people, describe clients)?
-36 individuals or households or businesses % extremely low income (below 30% AMI) % moderate income (50-80% AMI) % low income (30-50% AMI) % presumed benefit presumed benefit populations include survivors of domestic violence, children who have experienced abuse, elderly, people with severe disabilities, people who are experiencing homelessness, adults who are illiterate, people living with AIDS, and migrant farmworkers.
-Description: Program participants (and funding beneficiaries) are young adults in Albany, ages 18-24, who are at risk of homelessness or experiencing homelessness.
+- 7. Who and how many will benefit from activity (estimate # of people, describe clients)?

+- 36 individuals or households or businesses

+- % extremely low income (below 30% AMI) % low income (30-50% AMI)

+- % moderate income (50-80% AMI)

+- 100 % presumed benefit

+presumed benefit populations include survivors of domestic violence, children who have experienced abuse, elderly, people with severe disabilities, people who are experiencing homelessness, adults who are illiterate, people living with AIDS, and migrant farmworkers.
+Description:

+Program participants (and funding beneficiaries) are young adults in Albany, ages 18-24, who are atrisk of homelessness or experiencing homelessness.
 The case manager funded by this award will primarily focus on Tier 1 clients, who usually have no income or very unstable income and are working on completing their education and getting consistent jobs.